Daniel-Abrecht/dpa-utils/README.md

 You can create debug builds using `make debug=1`.
 You can create builds with asan enabled using `make asan=1`.
 You can combine these options.

+## Usage conventions

+Any identifiers starting with `dpa__` (two underscores) or with `_`, is reserved, and should not be used.

+There are some macro functions which can take a variety of types, thanks to generic selections.
+Most of them also have a verison suffixed with `_g`, those take any argument, and return an instance of \ref dpa_u_invalid_selection_t if the arguments are not supported.
+You can use them if you need to extend a function with generic selections, see also
+\ref dpa_u_assert_selection.
+The `_g` functions aren't all listed in the documentation.

+Sometimes, there are also functions suffixed with `_p`.
+Those are regular functions, which are wrapped using a macro which does not have the `_p` suffix.